-The problem with a traditional CloudFlare setup
+The problem with a traditional Cloudflare setup

 Setting it up

-To use the CloudFlare dashboard, first go to the Workers page and create a new Worker.
-Once you've done that, paste the script below and save and deploy it.
-Next, go to back to the Workers dashboard, and click on the Worker and click Settings.
+To use the Cloudflare dashboard, first go to the Workers page and create a new Worker.
+Once you're there, paste the script below and save and deploy it.
+Go to back to the Workers dashboard, click on the Worker you setup and then click Settings.
 Once you are in the Settings option, the first thing you need to do is create an environmental variable which contains the endpoint where your files are stored.
 For example, if you are using Amazon S3, make a variable called 'SERVICE' and assign the value to 'https://BUCKET.s3.amazonaws.com'.
-(Also make sure you've configured the correct S3 policy settings.)
+(Also make sure you've configured the correct S3 access policy settings.)

 Next, you need to assign the KV Namespace binding.
 At the top of the screen, click KV, and create a new namespace.
 Once you've done that, go back to the Worker's settings, and create a binding for the variables 'ASSETS' to whatever KV space name you just created.
 Once you're done, your Settings page should look like this.

 Done!
 That wasn't too bad.
-Now you have CloudFlare caching all of the images on your site.
-About pricing, CloudFlare Workers has a free tier that offers 100,000 requests per day for free, but since this requires Workers KV, you have to get their Workers Unlimited plan.
+Now you have Cloudflare caching all of the images on your site.
+About pricing, Cloudflare Workers has a free tier that offers 100,000 requests per day for free, but since this requires Workers KV, you have to get their Workers Unlimited plan.
 It's $5, and comes with 10 million requests and access to store 1GB in Workers KV.
 You can also pay more for 50 cents per extra gigabyte.
 If you have a static site, you can also host your entire site on Workers KV as well included in the same subscription.